microsoft/fluentui/packages/react-portal/Spec.md

 ### v8 migration

 - `enableEventBubbling` will be default, use `disableEventBubbling` instead
-- No more concept of `LayerHost` and id/class selectors, `PortalContext` should be used to use a raw HTML element
+- No more concept of `LayerHost` and id/class selectors, raw HTML elements/refs can be stored in context on the consumer app and used in `mountNode` for `Portals` if required
-- `insertionOrder` prop will replace `insertFirst`

 ### v0 migration